offbyone/ideas/content/old/general-thoughts/ordered.md

+---
-Title: Ordered
+title: Ordered
+slug: ordered
-date: 2007-12-16 15:32
+date: "2007-12-16 15:32"
+category: General Thoughts
+tags:
+  - arrogance
+  - assholes
+  - blinders
+  - geeky
+  - ideology
+  - programming
 author: offby1
-category: General Thoughts
-tags: arrogance, assholes, blinders, geeky, ideology, programming
-slug: ordered
 status: draft
+---
 It's fitting that the quote on my homepage's title bar, as I started to post this, was "Against stupidity the very gods themselves contend in vain".

 People who know me know well that I'm a geek, and as such I have many of the canonical traits that define 'geek'.
 I'm oriented towards strict, quantitative judgments and I prefer things that fit neatly into categories.